 Movement breaks for improved focus

-Movement breaks play a crucial role in sustaining focus and concentration for all children, however particularly for children with ADHD.
-These brief physical activities interspersed throughout the day help manage energy levels and enhance motor skills, which both aid in better attention during tasks (American Psychiatric Association).
-In a classroom where children frequently fidget and find it hard to focus, movement breaks can bring significant improvement.
+Movement breaks play a crucial role in sustaining focus and concentration, particularly for children with ADHD.
+Brief physical activities interspersed throughout the day help manage energy levels and enhance motor skills.
+Log rolling, bear crawling, jumping on a trampoline, and swinging all engage trunk muscles and provide proprioceptive input that supports regulation.

 Strengthening core muscles with fun activities